theHamsta/pyconrad/README.md

 pyconrad.start_reconstruction_pipeline_gui() # if you want to start CONRAD's reconstruction filter pipeline
 ```

-You can access CONRAD's Java via pyconrad.edu() or using the convinience class ClassGetter.
+You can access CONRAD's Java classes via pyconrad.edu() or using the convinience class ClassGetter.

 ``` python
 import pyconrad